History | Culture | Ancestry

 The important area in terms of the new forestry development is east and south east of the former farm known as ‘The Linns’.
 In this part of the field, the Government army moved into position but did not see the Jacobites who were hiding near the Gathering Stone.
 Sensing an opportunity, the Jacobites attacked and almost immediately routed the left wing of the Government army, which began streaming from the field towards Dunblane and Stirling.

 An old women who lived at The Linns farmstead later recounted how she saw eleven redcoats, who finding themselves surrounded, put up a desperate last stand near her property.
 They fought back-to-back but were all killed.
-Swords in hand, the Jacobites raided the old women’s house, carrying anything of value and declaring that they fought neither for King Shordy (ie from Seoras, the Gaelic for George) nor King Hamish (ie from Seamus, the Gaelic for James), but for King Spulzie (the Scots word for plunder).
+Swords in hand, the Jacobites raided the old woman’s house, carrying anything of value and declaring that they fought neither for King Shordy (ie from Seoras, the Gaelic for George) nor King Hamish (ie from Seamus, the Gaelic for James), but for King Spulzie (the Scots word for plunder).

 Another tradition from this part of the battlefield tells of a curly haired highlander who wrapped a plaid around his arm to ward off bayonets.
 He supposedly cut down nine redcoats before being over powered.
 Further south, around the Wharry Burn, a Government Dragoon retreated from a dozen pursuing highlanders.
 Turning to defend himself next to a stone dyke, he killed ten of the attackers before being brought down and slain.